-Before we get into the next chapter, which is all about trying to land that first job, I think it’s a good exercise to try to look for ways to build your experience.
+Before we get into the next chapter, which is all about landing that first job, I think it’s a good exercise to try to look for ways to build your experience.

 For this assignment, I want to focus on something else that you can do.

-It’s something to put on your resume and that’s a good thing for young personal trainers with little experience.
+It’s something to put on your resume, which is good for young personal trainers with little experience.

 So what’s first?

-- Start by drawing up a list of all the local gyms, recreation centers, senior villages, holiday resorts and sports centers in your area.
+- List your area’s local gyms, recreation centers, senior villages, holiday resorts, and sports centers.

-- Once you have identified this list, you need to do a little detective work and identify the relevant contact people who you can approach to ask them if you can volunteer your services.
+- Once you have identified this list, you need to do some detective work and identify the relevant contact people you can approach to ask them if you can volunteer your services.
 For example, in the case of the local gym, you are going to need to approach the gym manager.
-For a recreation center, it’s going to be the person who runs it overall.
+For a recreation center, it will be the person who runs it overall.

 - These contact details should ideally include both phone numbers and email addresses.
-This is probably not going to be something you can achieve overnight but don’t worry, take your time and build your list.
+This is probably not going to be something you can achieve overnight but doesn’t worry; take your time and build your list.

-- Once you have these details, attempt to contact each of the organizations that you have identified to offer your services.
-In the course resources for this chapter, you can find an example of the email you can send as an initial contact as well as a follow-up email.
+- Once you have these details, attempt to contact each organization you have identified to offer your services.
+In the course resources for this chapter, you can find an example of the email you can send as an initial contact and a follow-up email.
 The file is called Contact Emailer for Volunteering.

 All of the resources you need are in the download section below.